xiaoveiti/lazy_backup/README.md

 # lazy_backup

-Simple and lean backup script.
+<b>lazy_backup</b> is simple and lean backup script.
 Back up your folders and databases in no time!
 Restore them just as quickly and easily.

+Please remember to create your own config file and save it in the <b>/cfg</b> folder, where you will also find sample configurations.

 ## Usage

-Please remember to create your own config file and save it in the <b>/cfg</b> folder, where you will also find sample configurations..

 ```
 ./lazy_backup.sh <option> <config file>